 When a port is error-disabled, it is effectively shut down, and no traffic is sent or received on the port.
-For the BPDU guard, voice aware 802.1x security, and port-security features, you can configure the switch to shut down just the offending VLAN on the port when a violation occurs, instead of shutting down the entire port.
+For the BPDU guard and port-security features, you can configure the switch to shut down just the offending VLAN on the port when a violation occurs, instead of shutting down the entire port.